WORDS: Bakul Patki

 Mehret Mandefro

-Julie Mehretu working on HOWL, Photo @Tom Powel
+Julie Mehretu working working on HOWL, eon (II), , Photo @Tom Powel

 Mehret Mandefro: I was a doctor on a physician scientist’s pathway when I realised that stories were at the heart of everything I was doing.
 I had a PhD in anthropology and was trying to understand health from my patients’ perspective.
 The minute you start to really focus on people’s lives, inevitably you get to stories – and my research was swimming in them.
 That’s how I became a filmmaker.
 My very first film followed me as I tried to find new language to talk about HIV and why HIV was, at the time, killing Black women at an incredibly high rate.